Bariloche vs. Queenstown: The World's Two Best Lake-and-Mountain Towns Compared

 Bariloche: 2-hour flight from Buenos Aires.
 Airport 14 km from town.
 Direct flights on Aerolineas Argentinas and Flybondi ($80-200 USD).
 Also reachable by 22-hour sleeper bus from Buenos Aires.

 Queenstown: 2-hour flight from Auckland, 1.5 hours from Christchurch.
-Direct international flights are limited — most connections through Auckland or Christchurch.
+Direct international flights are limited — most connections route through Auckland or Christchurch.
 Airport 8 km from town.

 Winner: Queenstown for domestic connections.
 Bariloche for international access (Buenos Aires is a major hub).